How to get a delivery of wood chips?

 Rent a Tree Chipper

-The best part of renting a wood chipper is you can prep beforehand and create a large pile of material to chip.
+The best part of renting a wood chipper is you can prep material at your site before it arrives.
 Once you have the chipper on site you can work through that material quickly.
 This is the only way to know 100% exactly what is in your wood chips.
 Chip Drops are notorious for having random pieces of plastic or garbage from the crew in the middle of the pile.
 While not a huge pain to remove, this is absolutely avoided when you are doing the chipping yourself.

 What types of trees to avoid for wood chips?